psf/pyperf/doc/api.rst

       benchmark.
 These numbers are ignored when computing the average and standard deviation.

+      All runs must have the same number of samples and the same number of warmups.

    .. method:: get_nrun()

       Get the number of runs (``int``).